Consensys/doc.teku/docs/how-to/troubleshoot/general.md

 Teku uses a file locking mechanism for the keystores to prevent two validator clients using the same keystores at the same time.

-To resolve this issue, try the one of the following:
+To resolve this issue, try one of the following:

 - Set the permissions of the directory holding the keystores so that it is writable by Teku.
 - Set [`--validators-keystore-locking-enabled`](../../reference/cli/index.md#validators-keystore-locking-enabled) to `false` to disable the locking functionality.